cotap/prism/README.md

 prism
 =====

-Fast image processing in Go, powered by OpenCV.
+Fast image processing in Go, powered by OpenCV and libjpeg-turbo.

 ## Example